Arminius

-Born a prince of the Cherusci tribe, Arminius was part of the Roman friendly faction of the tribe.
-He learned Latin and served in the Roman military, which gained him Roman citizenship and the rank of eques.
+Born a prince of the Cherusci tribe, Arminius was part of the Roman-friendly faction of the tribe.
+He learned Latin and served in the Roman military, which gained him Roman citizenship, and the rank of eques.
 After serving with distinction in the Great Illyrian Revolt, he was sent to Germania to aid the local governor Publius Quinctilius Varus in completing the Roman conquest of the Germanic tribes.
 While in this capacity, Arminius secretly plotted a Germanic revolt against Roman rule, which culminated in the ambush and destruction of three Roman legions in the Teutoburg Forest.

-In the aftermath of the battle, Arminius fought retaliatory invasions by the Roman general Germanicus in the battles of Pontes Longi, Idistaviso, and the Angrivarian Wall, and deposed a rival, the Marcomanni king Maroboduus.
-Germanic nobles, afraid of Arminius' growing power, assassinated him in 21 AD.
+In the aftermath of the battle, Arminius fought retaliatory invasions by the Roman general Germanicus in the battles of Pontes Longi, Idistaviso, and the Angrivarian Wall, and defeated a rival, the Marcomanni king Maroboduus.
+Arminius sought to become a king and was assassinated in 21.
 He was remembered in Germanic legends for generations afterwards.
 The Roman historian Tacitus designated Arminius as the liberator of the Germanic tribes and commended him for having fought the Roman Empire to a standstill at the peak of its power.

 During the unification of Germany in the 19th century, Arminius was hailed by German nationalists as a symbol of German unity and freedom.
-Following World War II, however, Arminius' significance was reduced in Germany due to his association with militaristic nationalism; the 2,000th anniversary of his victory at the Teutoburg Forest was only lightly commemorated in Germany.
+Following World War II, however, Arminius' significance diminished in Germany due to the rise of anti-militarism, pacifism, and anti-nationalism; the 2,000th anniversary of his victory at the Teutoburg Forest was only lightly commemorated in Germany.